Nutanix-APJ/NHT/karbon_deploy_application/karbon_deploy_application.rst

 This will also create persistent storage and a pod.

-You can now run the following command:
+You can now run the following command, repeat it until you see the following results.

 .. code-block:: bash